Important: Coronavirus (COVID-19) update

 Unplanned treatment on a temporary visit to England

-If you're visiting England from a non-EEA country, even if you're a former UK resident, you'll be charged for NHS secondary care at 150% of the standard NHS rate, unless an exemption from the charge category applies to either you or the treatment.
+If you're visiting England from outside the European Economic Area (EEA), even if you're a former UK resident, you'll be charged for NHS secondary care at 150% of the standard NHS rate, unless an exemption from the charge category applies to either you or the treatment.

-You should make sure you're covered for healthcare through personal medical or travel insurance for the duration of your visit.
+Make sure you're covered for healthcare through personal medical or travel insurance for all of your visit.

 Some NHS services or treatments are exempt from charges so that they're free to all (although prescription, dentistry and other charges may still apply).